mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 These trends for the future are an anecdotal combination of many discussions with ML practitioners as well as a healthy sprinkling of the stuff I'm most excited about.

 From a technology and architectural perspective, there are a few things we'll continue to see investment in:

 - **Closing the loop in machine learning systems.** Right now many machine learning systems still largely adhere to a unidirectional flow of information from data source to prediction.
 But this leads to stale and fundamentally broken pipelines.
 We need to close these loops so the pipelines become more intelligent and flexible.
 The first step to achieving this is having a good monitoring system.
 While I did bash a bit on monitoring in earlier parts of this post, I do believe we should continue to think about monitoring of systems both at the predictive modeling layer as well as at the more upstream data layer.
 This is something that [Shreya](https://www.shreya-shankar.com/rethinking-ml-monitoring-1/) has done a lot of good writing about.
 - **Declarative systems for machine learning**.
 For a few years now, we've already seen the modeling tooling for ML become commoditized with the advent of software like [PyTorch](https://pytorch.org/) as well as higher-level libraries like [HF Transformers](https://huggingface.co/docs/transformers/index).
 This is all a welcome step for the field, but I believe we can do even more.
 Democratizing access to something involves developing abstractions that hide unnecessary implementation details for downstream users.
 [Declarative machine learning systems](https://arxiv.org/abs/2107.08148) are some of the most exciting next phases of this modeling evolution.
 Enabling a whole new generation of domain experts to apply ML to their problems requires tools that approximate what [Webflow and others](https://webflow.com/) did for web development.
 - **Real-time machine learning**.
 ML systems are data-driven by design, and so for most applications having up-to-date data allows for more accurate predictions.
 Real-time ML can mean a lot of things, but in general it's better to have fresher models.
 This is something we will continue to see investment in over the next few years, as building real-time systems is a difficult infrastructure challenge.
 I should add that I don't believe many companies (especially those at the "reasonable scale" described above) need real-time ML to get their first wins.
 But eventually we'll get to the point where it's not a huge lift to integrate these types of systems from day 1.
 [Chip](https://huyenchip.com/2020/12/27/real-time-machine-learning.html) has done very good work on this front.
 - **Better data management**.
 Data is the life-blood of every machine learning system, and in a future world where ML powers most enterprise functions, data is the life-blood of every organization.
 And yet, I think we have a long way to go with developing tools for management of data across its lifecycle from sourcing and curating to labelling and analyzing.
-Don't get me wrong: I love Postgres as much as the next person.
+Don't get me wrong: I love Snowflake as much as the next person.
 But I believe we can do better than just a handful of siloed tables sitting around in an organization's VPN.
 How can we make it easy for data practitioners to quickly answer questions about what data they have, what they can do with the data, and what they still need?
+[Data discovery tools](https://eugeneyan.com/writing/data-discovery-platforms/) are some of the early steps in addressing these questions.
 In my experience, the deficiencies in tooling are especially pronounced when we consider unstructured data.
 - **Merging business insight tooling with data science/machine learning workflows**.
 The tooling around business insights has always been [more mature](https://www.hashpath.com/2020/11/build-a-modern-data-analytics-stack-from-scratch-in-under-an-hour/) than that of data science.
 One reason for this has to do with the fact that data analysts' output tends to be more readily surfaced to business leaders and hence BI tooling investment is deemed more critical to an organization's bottom line.
 As we get to the point where data science outputs more directly deliver value to organizations, I believe we will see an increasing synergy amongst the two stacks.
 When all is said and done, machine learning is a tool that can enable more efficient operations, improved metrics, and better products.
 In that way, its goals are not that different from those of BI.

 And now stepping back from the tech, here are a few meta trends we will see moving forward:

 - **Talent shortage remains rampant**.
 For many organizations these days, it's hard to attract quality machine learning talent.
 When the big tech companies are dropping a median salary of [$330K/year](https://aipaygrad.es/) for AI talent, you can only imagine how heated the recruiting playing field is.
-It'll take years to have the supply eventually normalize the demand.
+It'll take years for the supply to eventually normalize the demand.
 In the meantime this shortage will continue to justify companies' investment in MLOps tooling: if you can't hire a machine learning engineer, try to replace them!
+- **Increasing consolidation around end-to-end platforms**.
+The big 3 cloud providers (AWS, GCP, Azure) and other specialized players ([DataRobot](https://www.datarobot.com/), [Databricks](https://databricks.com/), [Dataiku](https://www.dataiku.com/)) are all aggressively trying to own practitioner's end-to-end ML workflows.
+While I don't think any E2E solution is prime-time ready just yet, these companies have a few things going for them: 1) oodles of capital to trample (sorry, acquire) smaller players, 2) convenience of use in exchange for flexibility and a cost premium, and 3) the inertia of brand (i.e the "no one got fired for buying IBM" syndrome).
 - **Cultural adoption of machine learning thinking**.
 As we continue to get more advanced tooling, organizations will adopt a machine learning mindset around their products and teams.
 In many ways, this also echoes the cultural shift that happened as [DevOps principles](https://www.atlassian.com/agile/devops) were adopted.
 A few things we can expect to see here are more holistic systems thinking (break the silos), augmenting feedback loops in products, and instilling a mentality of continual experimentation and learning.

 Phew, that was a long post.
 If you're still with me, thanks for reading.

 While MLOps is messy today, I am as optimistic as ever for the value machine learning promises to deliver for society.
+There are so many domains where data-driven techniques can deliver efficiency gains, insights, and improved outcomes.

+And all the pieces are lining up: an evolving tool chain to build systems that will get better, [educational](https://madewithml.com/) [offerings](https://stanford-cs329s.github.io/) to help train the next wave of practitioners, and a broader recognition that conscious investment in ML is essential for organizations.

 The future is bright.

+*Thanks to [Goku Mahandas](https://twitter.com/gokumohandas), [Shreya Shankar](https://twitter.com/sh_reya), [Eugene Yan](https://twitter.com/eugeneyan), and [Demetrios Brinkman](https://twitter.com/Dpbrinkm) for their insightful and thoughtful feedback on earlier versions of this post.
+The good stuff is theirs.
+Any bad jokes are mine.*